yamcs/yamcs/docs/server-manual/services/global/process-runner.rst

 Process Runner
 ==============

 Runs an external process.
-If this process goes down, a new process instance is started.
+If this process exits this Yamcs service stops too unless a ``restart`` option is configured and applicable.

 Class Name